bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 While on-premise systems continue to dominate the restaurant POS market, cloud-based systems are the fastest-growing segment, with a projected compound annual growth rate (CAGR) of [9.2% through 2030](https://www.b2breviews.com/pos-statistics/).
 The global cloud POS market is expected to exceed $30 billion by 2031, reflecting nearly 25% growth since 2022.

-For POS vendors yet to offer cloud functionality, migrating to the cloud should be a top priority in 2025.
+For POS vendors yet to offer cloud functionality, **migrating to the cloud should be a top priority in 2025**.

 Get inspired by a revamping story of a 30-year old [legacy restaurant POS](/projects/pos-legacy/).

 ## Which POS technology trends will change the restaurant industry, hospitality and retail?

 2025 is expected to provide some clarity about the POS industry.
 Will cloud-based POS systems dominate the majority of the market?
 These systems offer unparalleled flexibility, allowing businesses to adapt quickly to changing market demands and customer expectations.

-Will mobile payment systems become even faster and more user-friendly, incorporating features like self-bill-splitting?
-We can't wait to see all of these POS software trends in action!
+Will mobile payment systems become even faster and more user-friendly, incorporating features like self-bill-splitting? **We can't wait to see all of these POS software trends in action**!